UWPCE-PythonCert/PythonCertDevel/source/modules/Decorators.rst

 .. code-block:: ipython

     @add_tag('div')
     def get_fullname(first_name, last_name):
         return f"{first_name} {last_name}"

     In [124]: get_fullname('Chris', 'Barker')
     Out[124]: '<div>Chris Barker</div>'

 and you could pass any tag in.

-This can be ackomplished either with a closure --nesting antoher level of functions in the decorator, or with a callable class, like the memoize example.
+This can be accomplished either with a closure --nesting another level of functions in the decorator, or with a callable class, like the memoize example.
 Maybe try both, and decide which you like better.

 Further Reading:
 ----------------

-*Fluent Python* by Luciano Ramalho, chapter 7.
+*Fluent Python* by Luciano Ramalho, Chapter 7.

 Another good overview: